-Copayments are required for a few benefits.
-However, copayments will not be required for the remainder of the calendar year after your out-of-pocket expenses for services provided or arranged by the Plan reach \$3,385 per Self Only enrollment or \$9,742 per Self and Family enrollment.
-This copayment maximum does not include costs of prescription drugs.
+Copayments are required for some benefits.
+However, there is an out-of-pocket maximum for hospital copays of \$750 per member and \$2,250 per family per calendar year.
+In addition, copayments will not be required for the remainder of the calendar year after your out-of-pocket expenses for all services provided or arranged by the Plan reach \$3,475 per Self Only enrollment or \$8,641 per Self and Family enrollment.
+This copayment maximum does not include costs of prescription drugs or dental services.

 You should maintain accurate records of the copayments made, as it is your responsibility to determine when the copayment maximum is reached.
 You are assured a predictable maximum in out-of-pocket costs for covered health and medical needs.
-Copayments are due when service is rendered, except for emergency care.
+Copayments are due when service is rendered.